statengeneraal/laws-markdown/verdrag/agreement/between/the/kingdom/of/the/netherlands/in/respect/of/aruba/and/etc/BWBV0006297/README.md

 b) use in existing or contemplated legal proceedings.
 4. The Requested Party may decline a request for information if the disclosure of the information would be contrary to public policy (ordre public).
 5. A request for information shall not be refused on the ground that the tax claim giving rise to the request is disputed.
 6. The Requested Party may decline a request for information if the information is requested by the Applicant Party to administer or enforce a provision of the tax law of the Applicant Party, or any requirement connected therewith, which discriminates against a national of the Requested Party as compared with a national of the Applicant Party in the same circumstances.

 ### Article  9

 ####Confidentiality

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 Any information received by a Party under this Agreement shall be treated as confidential, in the same manner as information obtained under its domestic law, or according to the confidentiality conditions applicable in the jurisdiction of the Party that provides such information, if the second-mentioned conditions are more restrictive, and may be disclosed only to persons or authorities (including courts and administrative bodies) in the jurisdiction of the Party concerned with the assessment or collection of, the enforcement or prosecution in respect of, or the determination of appeals in relation to, taxes covered by this Agreement.
 Such persons or authorities shall use such information only for such purposes.
 They may disclose the information in public court proceedings or in judicial decisions.
 The information may not otherwise be disclosed to any other person or entity or authority or any other jurisdiction without the express written consent of the competent authority of the Requested Party.

 ### Article  10

 ####Costs

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 Unless the competent authorities of the Parties otherwise agree, ordinary costs incurred in providing assistance shall be borne by the Requested Party, and extraordinary costs incurred in providing assistance (including reasonable costs of engaging external advisors in connection with litigation or otherwise) shall be borne by the Applicant Party.
 At the request of either Party, the competent authorities shall consult as necessary with regard to this Article, and in particular the competent authority of the Requested Party shall consult with the competent authority of the Applicant Party in advance if the costs of providing information with respect to a specific request are expected to be significant.

 ### Article  11

 ####Mutual Agreement Procedure

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. Where difficulties or doubts arise between the Parties regarding the implementation or interpretation of the Agreement, the competent authorities shall endeavour to resolve the matter by mutual agreement.
 2. In addition to the agreements referred to in paragraph 1, the competent authorities of the Parties may mutually agree on the procedures to be used under Articles 5 and 7.
 3. The competent authorities of the Parties may communicate with each other directly for purposes of reaching agreement under this Article.
 4. The Parties may also agree on other forms of dispute resolution.

 ### Article  12

 ####Entry into Force

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 Each of the Parties shall notify the other in writing, through diplomatic channels, of the completion of the procedures required by its law for the entry into force of this Agreement.
 This Agreement shall enter into force on the last day of the first month after the receipt of the later of these notifications.
 Upon entry into force, it shall have effect:

 a) for tax offences, on the date of entry into force, for taxable periods beginning on or after that date or, where there is no taxable period, for all charges to tax arising on or after that date; and

 b) for all other matters covered in Article 1, on the date of entry into force, for taxable periods beginning on or after the first day of January of the year following the date on which the Agreement enters into force, or where there is no taxable period, for all charges to tax arising on or after the first day of January of the year following the date on which the Agreement enters into force.

 ### Article  13

 ####Termination

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. This Agreement shall remain in force until terminated by a Party.
 Either Party may, after one year from the date of its entry into force, terminate the Agreement by giving written notice of termination, through diplomatic channels, to the other Party.
 In such case, this Agreement shall cease to have effect on the first day of the month following the expiration of the period of six months after the date of receipt of notice of termination by the other Party.
 2. Even after the termination of the Agreement in accordance with paragraph 1, both Parties shall remain bound by the provisions of Article 9 with respect to any information obtained under the Agreement.

-DONE in duplicate at Buenos Aires this 30 <sup>th</sup> day of September 2013 in the English, Dutch and Spanish languages, all texts being equally authentic.
+DONE in duplicate at Buenos Aires this 30<sup>th</sup> day of September 2013 in the English, Dutch and Spanish languages, all texts being equally authentic.
 In case of divergence in the interpretation of this Agreement, the English version shall prevail.  *For the Kingdom of the Netherlands, in respect of Aruba,*  J.W.P.
 JURRIENS  *For the Argentine Republic,*  R. ECHEGARAY

 ####Verdrag tussen het Koninkrijk der Nederlanden, ten behoeve van Aruba, en de Republiek Argentinië inzake de uitwisseling van informatie betreffende belastingen

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 Het Koninkrijk der Nederlanden, ten behoeve van Aruba, en de Republiek Argentinië Geleid door de wens een verdrag te sluiten inzake de uitwisseling van informatie betreffende belastingen;   Zijn het volgende overeengekomen: